Question30/labWalkthroughs/dataCollectionsLab/README.md

 ]
 ```

-- Now we are going to use array.join to convert the array into a string.
+- Now we are going to use [Array.join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) to convert the array into a string.
 Store the result in a variable and return it

 ```javascript
 function csvFormat(array) {